Implementation of the education

-- fulfil any requirements of the host university and be formally accepted as an exchange student there.
+- fulfill any requirements of the host university and be formally accepted as an exchange student there.

 Choice of Master's programme

-Prior to year 4/ Master's programme year 1, second cycle, the student chooses a Master's programme within the framework of their Degree Programme.
+Prior to year 4, the student chooses a Master's programme, second cycle, within the framework of their Degree Programme in Mechanical Engineering.

 Choice of Master's programme is made by the students within the Degree Programme according to instructions from the KTH admissions office.